Ardentem/GNAR_python/README.md

 # Python Code for GNAR

+> <font color='red'>**Warning!!**</font>
+> The author is not a professional programmer, and the code is for self-study purposes only.
+Some methods may not conform to the settings in the original paper, nor have they undergone rigorous mathematical reasoning and proof. **The author does not guarantee the correctness or usability of the code**.
+Please use with caution.

 Code files:
 - `estimator.py`: contains the GNAR estimator class for fitting the model and summarizing results
 - `simulator.py`: simulation functions to generate Y, Z, W